gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v9.0.4.0  2015-06-16 Moved readmore.js library into repository and updated links accordingly. v9.0.3.0  2015-06-15 Added more validators to the 'smps-buck-converter' calculator. v9.0.2.0  2015-06-14 Made changes to the 'smps-buck-converter', and 'capacitor-energy' calculator image paths.
+v9.0.5.0  2015-06-16 LT3745 calculator now uses 'cc.variable' rather than the deprecated 'cc.input' and 'cc.output'.
+No calculators use these deprecated objects anymore.
+Fixed "If driving multiple is in series" In LT3745 calculator, should be LEDs, closes #63. v9.0.4.0  2015-06-16 Moved readmore.js library into repository and updated links accordingly. v9.0.3.0  2015-06-15 Added more validators to the 'smps-buck-converter' calculator. v9.0.2.0  2015-06-14 Made changes to the 'smps-buck-converter', and 'capacitor-energy' calculator image paths.